Five Ways To Deal With a Narcissistic Parent

 Narcissists only care about the world revolving around them and creating power for themselves.
-As sad as it may be, accepting that they will not love, adore and connect with you in the way that you deserve, helps you move forward.
+As sad as it may be, accepting that they will not love, adore and connect with you in the way that you deserve helps you move forward.
 To allow this to be accepted is devastating and very difficult to make peace with.
-It’s important to work through these emotions, because you will not get the parenting that you deserve.
+Working through these emotions is important because you will not get the parenting you deserve.
 To read and understand this first point will be difficult, it can feel very final, and this will likely hit some tender points within yourself.
 It’s important to honor these feelings that are roused by understanding this.
-A small condolence in this realization is to remember that the cause of this is trauma that hasn’t been dealt with in the parent’s own life, and this cannot be changed by you.
+A small condolence in this realization is to remember that the cause of this is trauma that hasn’t been dealt with in the parent’s own life, which cannot be changed by you.

 Tip #2 Turn everything around

-This is a really powerful step that can help to create a separation between you feeling responsible for your parents pain and the truth that you are not – turn everything around.
-The negativity, insults, blame, manipulation, belittling and anger is all a projection of their own self-loathing and pain.
+This is a really powerful step that can help to create a separation between you feeling responsible for your parent’s pain and the truth that you are not – turn everything around.
+The negativity, insults, blame, manipulation, belittling, and anger are all a projection of their own self-loathing and pain.
 It is not yours.
-It has never been yours and it is not your burden to carry.
+It has never been yours, and it is not your burden to carry.
 A great way to move through this is to write down all the ways they have blamed, shamed, guilted, and criticized you.
 Then flip it and write it in the first person from their point of view.
-This turns what is being said that’s hurtful from ‘You are to blame for my misery’, to ’I am to blame for my misery’ (which is, in fact, accurate).
-So, turn every ‘You’ statement that has tried to make you the problem, into an ‘I’ statement.
+This turns what is being said that’s hurtful from ‘You are to blame for my misery’ to ’I am to blame for my misery’ (which is, in fact, accurate).
+So, turn every ‘You’ statement that has tried to make you the problem into an ‘I’ statement.

 Tip #3 Don’t stand in front of the abuse any longer